 When you lock down a new user, it’s tempting to let them know everything about your product and company.
 Don’t do that!

 You need to choose what you talk about to your customers very carefully, especially during the onboarding period.
 There’s no need to share every little detail with new users.
 Bombarding new users with lots of messages and information such as everything you ship, new landing pages, features, and so on, can actually be the reason you lose customers.

 You need to drive the behaviors that matter but only when they matter.

 Focus on the specific actions that trigger conversion and activation.
 The rest can wait.

-As your company and product scales, your ‘to-do’ list when it comes onboarding will grow alongside it.
+As your company and product scale, your onboarding "to-do" list grows alongside it.

 Here’s an example of all the things your customers may experience when they begin using and engaging with your product.